workadventure/workadventure/docs/dev/adminAPI.md

     P -->>- F: WokaList
 ```

-There are 3 end points that are the most important :
+The most important endpoints are:
 - `/api/map`<br>
   _On the sequence diagram this is the call n°2._<br>
   This end point returns a map mapping map name to file name of the map.